 You can set both user interface and editing language to be the same thing, or you can set them to be different things if you prefer.
 Maybe you want your buttons and controls to be in French but you need to type documents in German, for example.

-If you want to completely change Office, permanently, to a different language you'll get the best results if you first set that to be your default display language in Windows as well.
+Note: If you want to completely change Office, permanently, to a different language you'll get the best results if you first set that to be your default display language in Windows as well.
 For more information on doing that see this article for Windows 10 or this article for Windows 7 or 8.

-Start: Within any Office application, select File > Options > Language.
+Within any Office application, select File > Options > Language.

 If your language already appears among the editing languages click Set as Default.
 Otherwise select the language from the Add additional editing languages list then click the Add button.
+The new language will appear in the list of editing languages.

 Under Proofing, if your language shows as Installed you're ready to go.
 Otherwise click Not installed and Office will take you to a page where you can download the necessary Language Accessory Pack for that language.
 Follow the instructions on that page to download and install the pack, then come back to the Office Language Preferences dialog box to confirm that it's now installed.